 The Ann Hobson Pilot Award

-The Ann Hobson Pilot Award is presented to an outstanding graduate of the Lyre Society who has earned a degree in music, demonstrated excellence in harp musicianship, pursued a professional career as a harpist, and supports cultural equality through music education.
+The Ann Hobson Pilot Award is presented to an outstanding graduate of the Lyra Society who has earned a degree in music, demonstrated excellence in harp musicianship, pursued a professional career as a harpist, and supports cultural equality through music education.
 The Ann Hobson Pilot Award honors Ms. Pilot’s artistic and professional achievements, her contributions to the development of harp education and the legacy of harp music, her grace and dignity in the fight against racism and discrimination, and her role in increasing diversity among orchestral musicians. .

 “The Lyra Society opens doors to diversity in the harp world.
 The tireless work of Elizabeth Hainen and her staff embody this important change.
 I am honored by the recognition that this award represents and proud to be part of the Lyra family.”